OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

 <!-- // DONE: its a class definition, not a blueprint, beginner users might get the idea that 'blueprint' is the legit terminology -->

-Let's add a class definition for a DC motor controlled by an H-bridge to the `motors.py` file we made in the previous tutorial.
+Let's add a class definition for a DC motor controlled by an H-bridge to the `motors.py` file we made in the previous expriment.
 This class definition will specifically drive a DC motor hooked up to an H-bridge.
 It builds on the abstractions in the `OmegaPwm` class and takes care of the details in operating the motor.

 Open up `motors.py` and add the following: